pranabekka/pranabekka.github.io/content/light-theme-toggle.md

 updated = 2024-06-24 19:23:04
 +++

-A CSS based light/dark-mode toggle, with Javascript for fallbacks and additional functionality.
+A CSS based system/light/dark mode toggle, with Javascript for fallback and additional functionality.

 Big thanks to Kevin Powell for the core CSS `:has()` solution.
 I simply added some functionality for falling back to Javascript,